Safe Motherhood Programme

 Recent topics have included basic hygiene, ante-natal care, care of babies, nutritional education and malaria.
 Malaria is prevalent in the area, causing a lot of sickness, even death, among the smallest children.
 Provision and education in the use of mosquito nets is a simple and effective heath promotion activity.
 Thabbishah also holds immunisation sessions on these visits to try and reach the children who cannot reach the main clinic in Kimaluli-Butta.

 We recognised that this essential service needed regular resources to provide transport, materials, drugs and staff.
 This was a problem for us since our income is irregular.
 Since 2013 the Burdett Trust for Nursing has provided the financial support that allowed the programme to expand to eight clinics per month.
-We are extremely grateful to Burdett Trust for their support but this will end in mid-2021.
-However we are delighted that Swettenham Chemists, a family-owned chain of pharmacies based around Chester, has offered to sponsor the project.
-We see the Safe Motherhood Programme, and the Motorbike Ambulance based at Kimtab Clinic, as probably the most important aspects of our work in Uganda and it is great that they can continue.
+This support ended in mid-2021 and we were extremely grateful to Burdett Trust for their support during this period.
+We are delighted that Swettenham Chemists, a family-owned chain of pharmacies based around Chester, offered to sponsor the project.
+The continued to do so for two and a half years.
+We later received a donation from the Peter Stebbings Memorial Charity, which supported the programme though the last half of 2024.
+We see the Safe Motherhood Programme, and the Motorbike Ambulance based at Kimtab Clinic, as probably the most important aspects of our work in Uganda and we are grateful to all these organisations for the support they have given to us.

 The outreach was originally aimed mainly at mothers and children.
 However the programme now meets a wide range of health needs within all sections of the community.
 Typically there are well over 1000 patients per month attending the eight clinics.